JuliaQX/QXTools.jl/paper.md

 - QXTns.jl: Provides data structures representing tensor networks and tensor network circuits along with functionality for contracting these and keeping track of tensor indices and hyper-indices.
-- QXGraphDecompositions.jl: Provides specialised graph data structures and algorithms for finding good contraction orderings and edges to slice to decompose computations.
+- QXGraphDecompositions.jl: Provides specialised graph algorithms for optimizing tensor network calculations and finding edges to slice to decompose computations.
+Here, FlowCutter [Hamann:2016] is used to find good contraction orderings for a network.
 - QXContexts.jl: Provides computation tree data structures to represent computations and the ability to execute these compute graphs on different hardware platforms.
 - QXZoo.jl: Quantum circuit representations and manipulation functionality.